apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>switch defines the switch of expose operation.
+<p>Controls the expose operation.
-if switch is set to Enable, the service will be exposed. if switch is set to Disable, the service will be removed.</p>
+If set to Enable, the corresponding service will be exposed.
+Conversely, if set to Disable, the service will be removed.</p>
 </td>
 </tr>
 <tr>